caiocaasadei/SynchronizesTwoFoldersScript/README.md

 # SynchronizesTwoFoldersScript
 Script that synchronizes two folders: source and replica.
-The script should maintain a full, identical copy of source folder  at replica folder.
+The script maintain a full, identical copy of source folder  at replica folder.

 1. Synchronization must be one-way: after the synchronization content of the replica folder should be modified to exactly match content of the source folder;